-This change in emphasis sharp-focuses a number of problems to which solutions are difficult.
-These are the major ones as outlined by spend only from one-third to If we feel tuberculosis is a one-half of the treatment time in hospital.
+Better supervision of patients - It now appears that TB patients on the average spend only from one-third to one-half of the treatment time in hospital.
 The question then arises: how one can give adequate supervision to make sure they carry out the treatment program after they leave hospital.

 We often neglect to educate the patient while he is in hospital about the importance of uninterrupted treatment, said Dr. C. A. Wicks, president of the Canadian Tuberculosis Association.
-In the past patients were discharged home when they were well into cona n a protossiona very important public health problem, how do we get this across to the professional people, health personnel and the general public who so often feel that tuberculosis is a disease of declining importance.
+In the past patients were discharged home when they were well into convalescence; now they are going home only partially cured.